lancelotj/lancelotj.github.com/_posts/2011-04-13-get-absolute-path-of-the-running-bash-script.md

 1. If the script is supposed to be executed directly like `./script.sh`, get it with this code:

         relative_path=`dirname $0`

-2. If the script is supposed to be `source`ed like `source script.sh`, get it with this:
+2. If the script is supposed to be "sourced" like `source script.sh`, get it with this:

         relative_path=`dirname $BASH_SOURCE`

 Once you have the relative path, it's easy to get the absolute path:

     absolute_path=`cd $relative_path;pwd`

 This method is compatible with both Linux and Mac OS.
 However, it's not perfect.
-There is a little defect which does not usually happen.
-It won't work if user has changed the `cd` command to something else using alias or function.
+It won't work if you have changed the `cd` command to something else using alias or function.
+Although not usually happen, in this case, you can use the following way:

-In addition, there is another command only works under Linux:

     absolute_path=`readlink -m $relative_path`

-You can pick the way the suits you best.
+This command works only in Linux, so pick the way the suits you best.
 Now `$absolute_path` is the absolute path of the file being executed.
 You can then use this variable to get other files which will be correct no matter the current working directory is.